codicodev/wr-fe/README.md

 ## Database

 I used json server to manage travels and bookings data.
-It run on port `http://localhost:8000`
+It runs on port `http://localhost:8000`

-Run it with the following command:
+Runs it with the following command:

 ```bash
 # npm